undergrad-partner-school

 Retention Rate

 The graduation rate is another indicator to take into account.
-It provides valuable insight into the percentage of students who complete their studies within a designated timeframe.
-The six-year graduation rate at this institution stands at 84%, which is considered an above-average graduation rate.
+This metric measures how efficiently students complete their degrees within a specific time period.
+The six-year completion rate at this institution is 83%, which is considered an above-average graduation rate.

 Student Body